pirapira/ethereum-formal-verification-overview/README.md

 7. verify the name registrar for some desired safety properties (2=5 weeks; now hard to guess)
 8. [test the EVM implementation in Isabelle/HOL](https://github.com/pirapira/eth-isabelle/issues/5)
 9. try to automate the process of verification / finding vulnerabilities (3 months)

+### Personal Account of the Struggle

+* My EVM in Isabelle/HOL says "your memory contents might change after you CALL another account", and I'm like "no, that's paranoid."

 ## Path b: Verification of Solidity programs